Banat: Romanian Banat since the World War I

-Serbian Banat since the First World War
+Serbian Banat since the World War I

-The region was claimed by the Kingdom of Serbs, Croats and Slovenes between 1918 and 1922 (as the province of Banat, Bačka and Baranja between 1918 and 1919) and from 1922 to 1929 it was divided between Belgrade oblast and Podunavlje oblast.
+The region was claimed by the Kingdom of Serbs, Croats, and Slovenes between 1918 and 1922 (as the province of Banat, Bačka and Baranja between 1918 and 1919) and from 1922 to 1929 it was divided between Belgrade oblast and Podunavlje oblast.
 In 1929, most of the region was incorporated into the Danube Banovina (Danubian Banat), a province of the Kingdom of Yugoslavia, while the city of Pančevo was incorporated into self-governed Belgrade district.

 During World War II, the Axis Powers occupied this area and partitioned it.
 Nazi Germany had been intent on expanding into eastern Europe to incorporate what it called the Volksdeutsche, people of ethnic German descent.
 They established the political entity known as Banat in 1941.
 It included only the western part of the historical Banat region, which was formerly part of Yugoslavia.
 It was formally under the control of the Serbian puppet Government of National Salvation in Belgrade led by Milan Nedić.
 It theoretically had limited jurisdiction over all of the territory under German Military Administration in Serbia, but in practice the local minority of ethnic Germans (Danube Swabians or Shwoveh) held the political power within Banat.
 The regional civilian commissioner was Josef Lapp.
 The head of the ethnic German group was Sepp Janko.
 Following the ousting of Axis forces in 1944, this German-ruled region was dissolved.
 As a consequence, much of the local Germans fled from the region together with defeated German army in 1944.
 Most of its territory was included in the Vojvodina, one of the two autonomous provinces of Serbia within the new SFR Yugoslavia.
 Following WWII, most ethnic Germans were expelled from Banat and eastern Europe.
 Those Germans who remained in the country were sent to prison camps run by the new communist authorities.
 After prison camps were dissolved (in 1948), most of the remaining German population left Serbia because of economic reasons.
 Many went to Germany; others emigrated to western Europe and the United States.

-Since 1944–1945, the Serbian Banat (together with Bačka and Syrmia), has been part of the Serbian Autonomous Province of Vojvodina, first as part of the Socialist Federal Republic of Yugoslavia and then as part of the Federal Republic of Yugoslavia and Serbia and Montenegro.
-Since 2006, it has been part of an independent Serbia.
+Since 1944–1945, the Serbian Banat (together with Bačka and Syrmia), has been part of the Vojvodina province, first as part of the Socialist Federal Republic of Yugoslavia, then as part of the Serbia and Montenegro, and since 2006, it has been part of Serbia.

-Hungarian Banat since the First World War
+Hungarian Banat since the World War I

 The Hungarian Banat consists of a small northern part of the region, which is part of the Csongrád-Csanád County of Hungary and is made up of seven villages and the district of Szeged, Újszeged.
 The Hungarian part of Banat used to be the northernmost region of the Torontál County in the Kingdom of Hungary.